1900 United States presidential election: Results

 Results by county explicitly indicating the percentage for the winning candidate.
 Shades of red are for McKinley (Republican), shades of blue are for Bryan (Democratic), and shades of green are for "Other(s)" (Non-Democratic/Non-Republican).

 Theodore Roosevelt, the vice-presidential candidate on the Republican ticket, attracted unusual attention in the campaign, and it has been commonly asserted that he brought a considerable number of votes to the Republican ticket.

 34% of the voting age population and 73.7% of eligible voters participated in the election.
 McKinley polled roughly 7,200,000 votes.
 He carried 28 states with a combined 292 electoral votes (65.32%).
 He slightly increased his national percentage (51.60%) with 120,000 more votes than in 1896.
 This change is reflected in the gains made in number of counties carried; McKinley had 222 more counties than he had carried in 1896, thus gaining a slight majority of the total number of counties making returns in 1900.

+Among the third parties, the Prohibitionists made a recovery from their underwhelming showing four years prior, as prohibition supporters who had voted tactically for McKinley in 1896 returned to the fold.
+This would be the last time that the party finished third in the popular vote (though they would continue to post respectable fourth and occasionally fifth place finishes until the end of the following decade), as the Socialist Party, who debuted with 0.63% of the popular vote, would emerge as largely the country's strongest third party (outside of Roosevelt's run as a third-party candidate in 1912, as well as that of Robert M. La Follette in 1924) until the end of World War II.
+The Socialists in fact outpolled the Prohibitionists in three states, and finished closely behind them in several others, but a lack of financial resources and widespread ballot access prevented them from doing better.

 Of the 2,729 counties making returns, McKinley won in 1,385 (50.75%) while Bryan carried 1,340 (49.10%).
 Two counties (0.07%) were split evenly between McKinley and Bryan, while two counties (0.07%) in Texas recorded more votes cast for "Other(s)" than either of the two-party candidates.
 McKinley had a majority in 1,288 counties while Bryan had a majority in 1,253 counties.